Jeangowhy/opendocs/OnJava8.md

 either fully specify the name or use the import keyword in combination with hiding , using the choices given previously.
 (Note that the convention for Javapackage names is to use all lowercase letters, even for intermediate words.)
-For example, suppose the name of a file is MyClass. java .
+For example, suppose the name of a file is MyClass.java .
 This means there can only be one public class in that file, and the name of that class must be MyClass (including the capitalization):
 ```java